testillano/h2agent/README.md

 ## How can you use it ?

-`H2agent` process may be used natively, as a `docker` container, or as part of `kubernetes` deployment.
+`H2agent` process (as well as other project binaries) may be used natively, as a `docker` container, or as part of `kubernetes` deployment.

 The easiest way to build the project is using [containers](https://en.wikipedia.org/wiki/LXC) technology (this project uses `docker`): **to generate all the artifacts**, just type the following: